-Underline Text – What is the Difference between INS and U?
+Underline Text – What is the Difference between ins and u?

-INS and U are inline elements.
+ins and u are Inline Elements.
 That means: an automatic linebreak is not generated.

-Unlike the U tag, the HTML INS tag has a logical meaning.
-This tag is used for content that is added to text after it has been written.
-The added text starts with the opening tag <ins> and must be closed with </ins>.
+Unlike the u tag, the HTML ins tag has a logical meaning.
+This tag is used for content that is added after the text has been written.
+The added portion of text begins with the opening tag <ins> and must be closed with </ins>.

 The HTML <ins> Tag